 Per- and Polyfluoroalkyl Substances (PFAS) is a broad "Class" of materials under scrutiny for health and environmental concerns.
-Governments and regions are seeking to regulate the use of PFAS, which could lead to restriction in their use, stringent control measures, or a ban of this entre class of materials.
-REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals) in the EU are seeking to restrict the use of PFAS and the placing on the market of products containing PFAS in the EU as far as possible.
+Governments and regions are seeking to regulate the use of PFAS, which could lead to restriction in their use, stringent control measures, or a ban of this entire class of materials.
+5 member states DK, NO, SE, NL and DE are seeking to restrict the use of PFAS and the placing on the market of products containing PFAS in the EU as far as possible.